DIRECTLab/carla-energy-consumption/README.md

 - [unitracking.py](unitracking.py) shows a usage example allowing greater control over a single vehicle.
 This spawns traffic and tracks energy usage and other data about a simulated Tesla Model 3, displaying updates every second.
 At the end, it graphs the power consumed as compared with velocity, acceleration and road grade, then plots a heatmap of the areas the vehicle travelled to.

-    - Run `python unitracking.py -h` to get all options.
-The `-t` option is strongly recommended.
+    - The `-t` option is strongly recommended.

     Basic Usage
     1. Start the CARLA server.